 See how TMF is helping others to steward their potential to create a better world.

-TMF Medallion of Merit recipients share their ideas on giving and gratitude and abundance.
+TMF Medallion of Merit recipients share their ideas on abundance and community.

 Last fall, TMF Counsel and Area Representative Tom Stanton had the chance to visit with Sherrie Tipper and Pastor Rita Hotz at FUMC Jonesboro.
 Tom introduced them to a woman named Nancy Elizabeth West, a woman who was passionate about supporting missions and had a heart for Jonesboro, TX.
 In fact, she was so committed to their church she was gifting them a portion of her estate to be used to reach the community.
 Upon hearing Nancy’s story, Sherry was moved to tears.

 This story was originally published in the Summer 2009 edition of Methodist Money and Ministry; we are revisiting it ten years later, as we celebrate Black History Month and the hope United Methodist churches bring to their communities.
 “In the final analysis, our decision to invest had to be consistent with our cultural values and our core belief – our spirituality,” explained Dr. Robert McGee, senior pastor at Trinity United Methodist Church in Houston, in describing the criteria important to him and his wife Lillian when opening an Individual Fund at the Texas Methodist Foundation.